citizenship by investment

 The D2 Visa is a Portugal residency visa designed for non-EU entrepreneurs.
 The Portuguese government introduced it to attract businesses and investors who wish to contribute to the Portuguese economy by buying an existing business or presenting a business plan for new ventures.

-Unlike the Golden Visa Portugal or D7 Passive Income Visa, the Portugal D2 Visa does not require a large investment or steady passive income.
+Unlike the Portugal Golden Visa program or Portugal D7 Visa (Passive Income Visa), the Portugal D2 Visa does not require a large investment or steady passive income.
 Instead, it focuses on business investment and a viable business plan or idea.
 The D2 Visa Portugal is flexible, accommodating various businesses, from small cafes to large real estate agencies.

 There is no set minimum investment for the D2 Visa, but you must have sufficient financial resources to start and sustain your business and living expenses in Portugal for a year.
 The D2 Visa is valid for four months, during which you need to enter Portugal and apply for a residency permit.